netease-im/node-nim/README.md

 For more detailed documentation, changelog and tech support.
 See https://dev.yunxin.163.com/.

 ## Installation
 node-nim runs on Node.js and is available as a NPM package.
+You can specify architecture and platform by `--arch` and `--platform` flags.
 ```
-npm install node-nim --save-dev
+npm install node-nim --save-dev --arch=x64 --platform=win32
 ```

 ## Build From Source